rcs-robo/edubots/wiki-templates/Home.md

 ## FAQ

 **Q: What robots are supported?**
-A: NanoDiffBot, Arduino Nano/Uno/Mega, mBot, and mBot2.
+A: NanoDiffBot, AIbot, and other Arduino boards (Nano, Uno, Mega).

 **Q: Do I need to install software?**
 A: Just Docker for the server, and the OpenRoberta Connector for USB communication.